FayasAhmed-98/url-shortener/README.md

 # url-shortener
-A scalable and efficient URL Shortening Service built with Node.js and MongoDB.
+A scalable and efficient URL Shortening Service built with Node.js, Express.js, and MongoDB.
 This service allows users to shorten long URLs into unique short URLs and redirect from short URLs to the original URLs.
-It features a RESTful API for URL creation and redirection, input validation, and basic error handling.
+It features a RESTful API for URL creation and redirection, input validation, caching for improved performance, and basic error handling.

 ## Features